osm-quality/wikibrain/README.md

 See also and [my step by step list](https://www.wikidata.org/wiki/User:Mateusz_Konieczny#Ontology_on_Wikidata_is_systematically_broken)

+# Development

+`bash reinstall.sh`

+can be used to run linter, tests and reinstall it

 ## Reformat code to follow Python coding standards

 `autopep8 --in-place --max-line-length=420 --recursive .`